Kondapalli Raja: Production

-Kondapalli Raja was the remake of Tamil film Annamalai (1992) which itself was remade from Hindi film Khudgarz (1987).
+Kondapalli Raja was the remake of Tamil film Annaamalai (1992) which itself was remade from Hindi film Khudgarz (1987).
 Despite Khudgarz already being remade in Telugu as Prana Snehithulu (1988), the film's producer K. V. V. Sathyanarayana went ahead and bought the remake rights of Annamalai thus making it the second remake of the film in Telugu.
 He initially planned to make this film with Chiranjeevi who also agreed in this film however Venkatesh who came to know about the remake expressed interest in working in the film.
 Sathyanarayana who was producing Sundarakanda with Venkatesh at that time was surprised by this as it was a rare occurrence that a film with the same actor begins while another film with him is under production but proceeded to do the film.
 Actress Divya Bharti was offered the female role.
 But she insisted on the director to cast Nagma as she was already busy with her film Tholi Muddu.

 However Krishnam Raju objected the making of the film as the team did not obtain his permission to make a film on similar subject and took the matter to the court.
 The matter was later settled and was compromised.